bmpbos/arepa/doc/README.txt

 	* BioGrid
 	* STRING

-1.3 Handy Features
+1.3 Advanced Input
 --------------------------------------------

-Chpater 2 Modules
+Chapter 2 Modules
 ============================================

 There are two types of modules: **internal modules**, and **external modules**.
-Internal modules do actual downloading and processing of data/metadata from public repositoires; external modules serve global helper functions, such as gene identifier conversion, and R package generation.
-Currently there are 3 external modules:
+Internal modules do actual downloading and processing of data/metadata from public repositories; external modules serve global helper functions, such as gene identifier conversion.

-1. RST - generate documentation from source
-2. Package - export R package
+Here is a list of external module(s):

-3. GeneMapper - converts gene identifiers into common format
+1. GeneMapper - converts gene identifiers into common format

 Now, we describe the internal modules, which can be subsequently divided into two broad categories: gene expression/co-expression,